Ruhpolding: Winter Sports

 Ruhpolding has a biathlon track.
 It hosted the 1979, 1985, 1996 and 2012 Biathlon World Championships.
 It also has a ski jumping hill, Große Zirmbergschanze, where one World Cup event has taken place, in the 1992–93 season.
-In January of 2023, the Winter Maccabiah Games were held in Ruhpolding.
+In January 2023, the Winter Maccabiah Games were held in Ruhpolding.

 Mountain Bikes

 In the year 2007, the Mountainbike 24h Race World Championships took place in the Chiemgau Arena.

 Speedway

 Ruhpolding Speedway was a former motorcycle speedway team called MSC Ruhpolding and a venue called the Ruhpoldinger Speedway Stadion, off Zeller Straße, held important events.
 These included a qualifying round of the 1970 Speedway World Team Cup and a qualifying round of the Speedway World Championship in 1969 and 1983.